-- 50. Ignoring those occasions when consent may be implied or dispensed with on the ground of incapacity each woman is entitled to refuse treatment for herself.
+Ignoring those occasions when consent may be implied or dispensed with on the ground of incapacity, each woman is entitled to refuse treatment for herself.
 It does not follow without any further analysis that this entitles her to put at risk the healthy viable foetus which she is carrying.
-Concern for the sanctity of human life led Lord Donaldson MR in Re T [1993] Fam 95 at 102 to express a degree of hesitation against making any such assumption. - "An adult patient who suffers from no mental incapacity has an absolute right to choose one rather than another of the treatments being offered.
+Concern for the sanctity of human life led Lord Donaldson MR in Re T (adult: refusal of medical treatment) [1992] 4 All

+ER 649 at 653, [1993] Fam 95 at 102 to express a degree of hesitation against making any such assumption.

+'An adult patient who ... suffers from no mental incapacity has an absolute right to choose ... one rather than another of the treatments being offered.
 The only possible qualification is a case in which the choice may lead to the death of a viable foetus.
-That is not this case and, if and when it arises, the courts will be faced with a novel problem of considerable legal and ethical complexity."
+That is not this case and, if and when it arises, the courts will be faced with a novel problem of considerable legal and ethical complexity.'

-(see also Re S (Adult: Refusal of Treatment) [1993] Fam 123 where Sir Stephen Brown, President, granted a declaration that notwithstanding her refusal of consent on religious grounds a Caesarean section could be performed on a mother to save her life and that of her unborn child.)
+(See also Re S (adult: refusal of medical treatment) [1992] 4 All ER 671, [1993] Fam 123, where Sir Stephen Brown P granted a declaration that, notwithstanding her refusal of consent on religious grounds, a Caesarean section could be performed on a mother to save her life and that of her unborn child.)

-51. Whatever else it may be a 36 week foetus is not nothing: if viable it is not lifeless and it is certainly human.
-In Attorney-General's Reference (No. 3 of 1994) [1997] 3 WLR 421 the House of Lords considered the status of the foetus before birth in the context of an allegation of murder arising when a pregnant woman was stabbed and, following premature labour, gave birth to a child who survived for 121 days before dying as a result of the stabbing.
+Whatever else it may be, a 36-week foetus is not nothing; if viable, it is not lifeless and it is certainly human.
+In A-G's Reference (No 3 of 1994) [1997] 3 All ER 936, [1998] AC 245 the House of Lords considered the status of the foetus before high in the correspondence of murder origing when a program wormer wormer.

+- d birth in the context of an allegation of murder arising when a pregnant woman was stabbed and, following premature labour, gave birth to a child who survived for 121 days before dying as a result of the stabbing.
 The conclusion of the Court of Appeal was that the foetus should be treated as an integral part of the mother in the same way as any other part of her body, such as her foot or her arm.
-This view was rejected in the House of Lords.

-52. Lord Mustill (at p.428) explained the principle:
+This view was rejected in the House of Lords. - e Lord Mustill ([1997] 3 All ER 936 at 943, [1998] AC 245 at 255-256) explained the principle:

-53. "There was, of course, an intimate bond between the foetus and the mother, created by the total dependence of the foetus on the protective physical environment furnished by the mother, and on the supply by the mother of the physical linkage between them of the nutrients, oxygen and other substances essential to foetal life and development.
+'There was, of course, an intimate bond between the foetus and the mother, created by the total dependence of the foetus on the protective physical environment furnished by the mother, and on the supply by the mother through the physical linkage between them of the nutriments, oxygen and other substances essential to foetal life and development.
 The emotional bond between the mother and her unborn child was also of a very special kind.
 But the relationship was one of bond, not of identity.
 The mother and the foetus were two distinct organisms living symbiotically, not a single organism with two aspects.
-The mother's leg was part of the mother; the foetus was not.
+The mother's leg was part of the mother; the foetus was not ...
 I would, therefore, reject the reasoning which assumes that since (in the eyes of English law) the foetus does not have the attributes which make it a "person" it must be an adjunct of the mother.
-Eschewing all religious and political debate I would say that the foetus is neither.
+Eschewing all religious and political debate, I would say that the foetus is neither.
 It is a unique organism.
-To apply to such an organism the principles of a law evolved in relation to autonomous beings is bound to mislead."
+To apply to such an organism the principles of a law evolved in relation to autonomous beings is bound to mislead.'